-Doctor's Note after an Absence for Illness
+Doctor's Note after an Absence for Illness (All Grade Levels)

-Within 5 days of returning to school, a student absent for more than 5 consecutive days because of a personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the absence.
+Within 5 days of returning to school, a student who is absent for more than 5 consecutive days because of a personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the absence.
 Otherwise, the absence may be considered unexcused and in violation of compulsory attendance laws.